evvic/weather-web/README.md

 # weather-app
-Weather data collection and transmission through a wired Arduino <br>
+Weather data collection and transmission through a wired Arduino.
+Stored in a databse and displayed on my website.<br>
 Frontend viewable at [weather-app website](http://bowd9.course.tamk.cloud/)

 ###### LOG & NOTES FOR WEATHER-APP DEVELOPMENT... <br>